 - Have you ever been diagnosed with cancer?

-- What symptoms led you to first be diagnosed with the underlying medical condition which warranted your Levoxyl prescription?
+- What symptoms led you first to be diagnosed with the underlying medical condition that warranted your Levoxyl prescription?

-- Are you suffering from any symptom of your disease now?
+- Are you suffering from any symptoms of your disease now?

 - Are you currently working now?

-- In the past 12 months, have you applied for or receive any type of disability benefits?
+- In the past 12 months, have you applied for or received any disability benefits?

 What rate (or price) can I qualify for?

-If you’ve been diagnosed with thyroid cancer, that diagnosis rather than the fact that you have been prescribed Levoxl will then become the driving force behind what kind of “rate” you might be able to qualify for.
+If you’ve been diagnosed with thyroid cancer, that diagnosis, rather than the fact that you have been prescribed Levoxol, will then become the driving force behind what kind of “rate” you might be able to qualify for.

 What can I do to help ensure that I get the “best life insurance” for me?